Police stand by for now as Kremlin critic defies house arrest

 Although the house arrest order has not been lifted since an embezzlement case against him ended in a suspended sentence on Dec.
-30, no one has stopped him from leaving his Moscow apartment or giving a radio interview.
+30, no one has stopped him from walking out of his Moscow apartment or giving a radio interview.

-The punishment for destroying the electronic ankle bracelet was only 670 rubles ($10), which he says he has paid.
+The punishment for destroying the electronic ankle bracelet was only 670 roubles ($10) - which he says he has paid.
 The tag has not been replaced.

 But Navalny, who led mass protests in Moscow three years ago, depicts the Kremlin as still nervous about how to handle him as Russia slides deeper into an economic crisis that could dent President Vladimir Putin’s popularity.

-Police briefly detained the anti-corruption blogger after Wednesday’s radio interview and escorted him home, and he faces a likely appeal by state prosecutors against the suspended sentence, which they say was too lenient.
+Police briefly detained the anti-corruption blogger after Wednesday’s radio interview and escorted him home, and he faces a likely appeal by state prosecutors against a suspended sentence they say was too lenient.

 “I have no doubt they’re now preparing some new accusations against me and there’ll be another house arrest order,” he said, making clear he believed the decisions on his fate were being taken by Putin himself.
 “It’s obvious that only one man takes the decision on whether to land me in prison.”